 Patagonia is one of the best brands for durable, long-lasting outdoor apparel.
 And the Better Sweater is no different.
 Their women’s pullover fits snug to provide unmatched warmth.

-Hiking Gifts for Him
+Best Hiking Gifts for Him

 Down is one of the “holy grail” hiking materials and should be in every hiker’s closet.